Rocky Mountain T'ai Chi Ch'uan

 Oct 11 - 14.
 Details and registration here.

 You can start now with Tai Chi Elements.
 No experience needed; drop-ins welcome.
 Elements is offered on Tue afternoons at 4:30.

 Students learn the Five Animal Frolics and the Form Sequences that underlie the complete tai chi form.
 Contact us if you're interested in joining or just drop by to join a class.

-We will not hold First Sunday practice on August 5 because we are in the midst of a project that is impacting access to our home studio.
-Check here to verify whether we will have First Sunday practice in September.
+We will not hold First Sunday practice in October because we are still in the midst of a project that is impacting access to our home studio.
+We're planning to hold First Sunday practice again in November.

 The first Sunday of every month is an open practice session for students at RMTCC who know at least the First Third of the form -- at Beth and Lee's home studio in Hygiene, starting at 10:30 AM.